byu5/InstacartWarehouse/README.md

 # InstacartWarehouse
 This is a program to analyze the optimal locations near high schools and find two warehouses in San Fransisco.
+Also, the code uses K-means for multiple facilities to get the centers of gravity.
+The results are two optimal warehouse locations.

 ## Table of Content
 * [Features](https://github.com/byu5/InstacartWarehouse/blob/main/README.md#features)